Dorian Oric

 Dorian’s masterwork Steel Defender: scavenged metal, custom-forged joints, reinforced plating, tuned inner mechanisms, and an unreasonable amount of trial and error.
 Officially a labor and protection unit.

 It also occasionally behaves in ways that suggest something harder to categorize.
 It pauses at odd moments.
 It tracks things never designated as targets.
-It stands too still when observing strangers — less like idling and more like assessment.
+It stands too still when observing strangers.
+It feels less like idling and more like assessment.

 “Someone is going to ask what G.L.U. stands for.
 I’ll tell them: General Labor Unit.
 They will then look at it, look back at me, and decide that answer is somehow more concerning than if I had said nothing at all.”